Booth Champions

 Drive-Thrus

 • Drive-Thru booths are a new way to manage contactless Cookie Booth purchases.
 Locations that are willing to rent out an actual drive-thru for cars for free is acceptable, but you can also create a drive-thru in locations with the help of the business.
-While at a drive-thru, continue to use appropriate PPE gear including masks, gloves (when handling money), hand sanitizers, etc.

 • Locations with large parking lots and/or unused parking could be ideal spots for a Drive-Thru.